dereksonderegger/444/docs/06_FlowControl.md

 Suppose that I have a piece of code that generates a random variable from the Binomial distribution with one sample (essentially just flipping a coin) but I'd like to label it head or tails instead of one or zero.

-What is happening is that the test expression inside the `if()` is evaluated and if it is true, then the subsequent statement is executed.
+The test expression inside the `if()` is evaluated and if it is true, then the subsequent statement is executed.
 If the test expression is false, the next statement is skipped.
 The way the R language is defined, only the first statement after the if statement is executed (or skipped) depending on the test expression.
 If we want multiple statements to be executed (or skipped), we will wrap those expressions in curly brackets `{ }`.
 I find it easier to follow the `if else` logic when I see the curly brackets so I use them even when there is only one expression to be executed.
 Also notice that the RStudio editor indents the code that might be skipped to try help give you a hint that it will be conditionally evaluated.

 ```r